 These wireless headphones emit a deep clear bass and Hi-fi audio thanks to the 40mm sound adaptors.
 The clarity of the sound highlights each element that has composed the sound.

 When operating with a full charge, the battery lasts for 40 hours.
 We tested this for continuous use.

 Even better, the charging time is only 45 minutes!
 We believe this is another version of the Quick Charge on steroids.
 The Quick Charge feature comes in handy if you are in a hurry.
 Even 10 minutes’ worth of charge will last for 3 hours.

 Other than superb sound, TaoTronics tried to ensure that their headphones are wearable.
-The ear cups can be rotated to suit your comfort.
-The headband is flexible and has a provision to increase the size in case it is too tight.
+You can rotate the ear cups to suit your comfort.
+The headband is flexible, allowing you to adjust the size if they feel too tight.
 The memory foam padding over the ears provides some degree of breathability so that your ears don’t boil red with extended usage.

 Our favorite part of this budget headphone is its noise cancellation.
 We keep checking the price every time a cool feature reserved for high range headphones pops up!

 There is an option of plugging in a cable to use the headphones wired or going wireless with the Bluetooth connection.